Division of Property: How Assets & Liabilities Are Divided in New Mexico Divorce

-- Determine what constitutes the marital property versus the separate property – This can be complicated when marital assets are allegedly hidden, when there are disputes regarding the validity of a prenuptial agreement and/or when separate property has been comingled with community property.
+- Determine what constitutes the marital property versus the separate property – This can be complicated when marital assets are allegedly hidden when there are disputes regarding the validity of a prenuptial agreement and/or when separate property has been commingled with community property.

-- Determine of the value of the assets and debts – This can require gathering paperwork like deeds and titles, bank statements, tax returns, credit card statements and loan statements.
-It can also involve getting property appraised.
+- Determine the value of the assets and debts – This can require gathering paperwork like deeds and titles, bank statements, tax returns, credit card statements, and loan statements.
+It can also involve getting the property appraised.

 - Distribute the assets and debts equally – New Mexico is a community property state.
 This means that the court will figure out how to split the marital property 50-50 between the divorcing spouses, regardless of whether one spouse’s transgressions or wrongdoing contributed to the end of the marriage.

-Given how complicated it can be to divide the community property – and how much may be on the line, it’s crucial to retain a Las Cruces divorce attorney at Sutherland Law Firm, LLC who can:
+Given how complicated it can be to divide the community property – and how much may be on the line, it’s crucial to retain an Albuquerque divorce attorney at Sutherland Law Firm, LLC who can: